bluewingtitan/esp-luaworld/lua/readme.md

 - require always is relative to the base search path, not the module directory (e.g. /xy/z.lua needs to use require("xy.b") to require /xy/b.lua)
 - require will not return anything, even if the loaded module returns.
 - require will fully execute all top-level code in the loaded module before returning.

-Use this to setup global variables as needed.
+While local variables are still isolated between scripts, global variables are not (duh).
+Use global variables instead of returns.

 This compromise was chosen carefully to still enable easy porting of most packages.

+**KEEP IN MIND THAT SPIFFS WILL OUTPUT A FLAT STRUCTURE AND DOES NOT SUPPORT DIRECTORIES!** This is a limitation of spiffs, there is nothing I can do about that.

+Use . in the filename to structure your modules into submodules, or use an SD-card.

 ### lua standard library